 American elm grows with such vigor that I should have a smooth transition into the upper part of this tree by the end of the 2018 growing season.

 If you’re looking for Water oak or American elm, stay tuned for new material this coming spring.
-If you’d like to be on our wish list for these species, drop me an email.
+If you’d like to be on our wish list for these species, sign up for the Bonsai South email list.